Skip to main content

 Unified access control improvements

-In Gravitino 0.6.0, we introduced the alpha version of unified access control with Apache Ranger support (here), but this feature still needs to improve a lot.
-In the version 0.7.0, we add lots of improvements and fix bunches of bugs to make this access control end to end workable.
-Now, with the release of 0.7.0, the Gravitino unified access control can work well with Spark and Ranger to secure the table from end to end.
+Gravitino 0.6.0 introduced the alpha version of unified access control with Apache Ranger support (here), but this feature still needs improvement.
+In version 0.7.0, we added many improvements and bug fixes to make this end-to-end access control workable.
+Now, with the release of 0.7.0, the Gravitino unified access control works well with Spark and Ranger to secure end-to-end table access.
 To see what we have fixed, please check out our issue #4615.
-You can also try our playground to experience the unified access control feature.
+You can also try our playground to try out the unified access control feature.

 Centralized audit log support

-Thanks to the community, Gravitino now supports centralized audit log.
-With this feature enabled, users can get the audit log in the centralized place, no matter they’re accessing tables or filesets from various sources.
+Thanks to the community, Gravitino now supports centralized audit logs.
+With this feature enabled, users can get the audit information in a centralized place, whether they’re accessing tables or filesets from various sources.

-Gravitino’s audit log framework also supports to plugin different formatter and writer, so users can implement their own log format and output destinations.
+Gravitino’s audit log framework also supports different plugin formatters and writers, and users can implement their own log format and output destinations.

 Please see the issues #4887 and #4021 to know more about Gravitino’s centralized audit log.